Why Python is Replacing HCL for Modern IaC

 $ pulumi cancel

-CDKTF delegates recovery to underlying Terraform state commands.
-Use terraform state pull and terraform state push via the cdktf CLI wrapper to manipulate checkpoints directly.
+CDKTF delegates recovery to the underlying Terraform state commands.
+Use terraform state pull and terraform state push in the synthesized output directory to manipulate state directly:

-Rollback protocols follow a strict isolation sequence.
-Identify the failed resource.
-Quarantine the affected stack.
-Revert to the previous JSON checkpoint using pulumi stack import state_backup.json.
-Verify recovery with a targeted pulumi preview.
+For Pulumi rollback: identify the failed resource, quarantine the affected stack, revert to the previous JSON checkpoint using pulumi stack import --file state_backup.json, then verify recovery with pulumi preview.

 Never promote rollback logic to production without staging validation.
 Simulate network failures and API timeouts.
 Confirm idempotent state restoration before authorizing live remediation.